cyew3/oneVPL-intel-gpu/documentation/mediasdkfei-man.md

 # Overview

-The SDK (Software Development Kit) is a software development library that exposes the media acceleration capabilities of Intel platforms for decoding, encoding and video preprocessing.
+Intel® Media Software Development Kit – SDK is a software development library that exposes the media acceleration capabilities of Intel platforms for decoding, encoding and video preprocessing.

 This document describes Flexible Encode Infrastructure extension (FEI) of the SDK for fine-tuning of hardware encoding pipeline.
 Please refer to the *SDK API Reference Manual* for a complete description of the API.